Fatyanovo–Balanovo culture

 The Fatyanovo–Balanovo culture (Фатьяновская культура) was a Chalcolithic and early Bronze Age culture within the wider Corded Ware complex which flourished in the forests of Russia from c.
 2900 to 2050 BC.

 The Fatyanovo culture developed on the northeastern edge of the Middle Dnieper culture around 2900 BC, probably as a result of a mass migration of Corded Ware peoples from Central Europe.
 Expanding eastwards at the expense of the Volosovo culture, the Fatyanovo people developed copper mines in the western Urals.
 From 2300 BC they established settlements engaged in Bronze metallurgy, giving rise to the Balanovo culture.
 Although belonging to the southeastern part of the Fatyanovo horizon, the Balanovo culture is quite distinct from the rest.
 The Balanovo culture contributed to the formation of the Abashevo culture, which in turn contributed to the formation of the Sintashta culture.

-The Fatyanovo-Balanovo culture ended about 2050 BC.
-It is generally assumed that its peoples were Indo-European speakers.
+The Fatyanovo–Balanovo culture ended about 2050 BC.

 History

 Origins

 The Fatyanovo culture emerged at the northeastern edge of the Middle Dnieper culture between 2900 BC and 2,800 BC, and was probably derived from an early variant of this culture.
 It has been described as the chronologically latest and most northeastern culture of the wider Corded Ware horizon.
 It traces its origins from the west and southwest.

 The Fatyanovo culture has been described as a "genuine folk movement" from Central Europe in the Russian forests.
 Unlike other cultures of the Corded Ware horizon, the Fatyanovo culture is found beyond to borders of the earlier Funnelbeaker culture.
-The theory of the Fatyanovo-Balanovo culture being an intrusive one is based upon the physical type of the population (physical anthropology), flexed burial under barrows, the presence of battle-axes and ceramics.
+The theory of the Fatyanovo–Balanovo culture being an intrusive one is based upon the physical type of the population (physical anthropology), flexed burial under barrows, the presence of battle-axes and ceramics.

 Some have argued that this culture represents the acculturation of Pit-Comb Ware culture people of this area from contacts with Corded Ware agriculturists in the West.
 Others have noted similarities between Fatyanovo and Catacomb culture stone battle-axes.